 Created in 2002 by Drew Cerza, now known as the “Wing King,” the National Buffalo Wing festival has since served 4.6 million wings to crowds of over 800,000 and is now entering its 20th year.

-The festival is host to not only buffalo wing eating contests, but also musical entertainment, a 5K, a Ninja Warrior Challenge filled with obstacles, cooking competitions, and even a pageant!
+The festival is host to not only buffalo wing eating contests, but also musical entertainment, bobbing for wings and more fun events!
 Be prepared to watch as adults and college students stuff their faces with delicious buffalo wings and see who comes out the winner!
-Kids can be part of the fun as well with the Baby Wing Contest, where children as young as newborns can compete in a Buffalo-themed costume contest to see who has the most Buffalo spirit!
+Kids can be part of the fun as well with the Baby Wing Competition, where children as young as newborns can compete in a Buffalo-themed costume contest to see who has the most Buffalo spirit!
 A weekend filled with food, fun, and Buffalo-themed activities, this festival is one not to miss!

 Parking at the festival is free, which is convenient if you’re renting a car through Enterprise.
 Tickets for the festival are $20 each and will be available at the entrance gate.
-Pre-sale tickets are also available, and tickets for children eight-years-old and under are free.
 This year, the festival is operating as a general admission event as opposed to holding individual three-hour sessions.
 The festival is an all-day event so you can eat and enjoy your wings within your own timeframe.

 Other tickets include food tickets.
 There are chicken wing food tickets that can be purchased at the event.
-Individual tickets are set at $1.25, whereas sheets of eight tickets are set at $10.
+Individual tickets are set at $1.50, whereas sheets of 10 tickets are set at $15.
 One ticket is the equivalent of one chicken wing.
 For non-chicken wing foods you can use food tickets or cash, and for beverages, you can pay using credit or debit cards.

 Take Amtrak to The National Buffalo Wing Festival